-Masculinity is at a crossroads; now, more than ever, men are confused by what it means to be a real man.
+Masculinity is at a crossroads now more than ever.
+Men today are confused by what it means to be a real man.

 Traditionally, masculinity wasn’t something society bothered to question.
 Before the concepts of gender identity, toxic masculinity, and male dominance entered the conversation, masculinity was easily defined.